ken-morel/ken-morel/README.md

 I like coding, as tells my [wakatime](https://wakatime.com/@kenmorel), but I also like being able to help other developers or users with self made or team made tools.

-I currently work on taktk: trying to somplify tkinter development.
+I currently work on taktk: trying to simplify tkinter development.

 ## tools and languages 📦